piratical/NahuatlTools/CommandLineTools/JSON_Intercollator/README.md

 key-value pairs as "en":"<definition in English"

-That is what this script does ... in an admittedly very quick and dirty fashion.
+That is what this script does ... in an admittedly very quick and dirty fashion ... but it does well what it does.
+So there you go!